mattbasta/client-performance-handbook/manuscript/06-Minification.md

 # Minification

 In the book *High Performance Web Sites* (Chapter 10), Steve Souders differentiates between minification and obfuscation.
-Today, the two concepts have largely merged into one: all proper minification tools tend to perform many complex optimizations.
+Today, the two concepts have largely merged into one: all proper minification tools tend to perform many complex optimizations, not just basic whitespace removal.

 Ten years ago, tools like JSMin and YUI's CSS compressor were state-of-the-art.
 Today, the tools that have replaced them are more akin to compilers.
 UglifyJS and Google Closure Compiler have taken JavaScript optimization to a whole new level and made deep, complex minification techniques both safe and reliable as well as easy-to-use for the average web developer.

+There are two techniques used in minification:

+- Manipulations that reduce the size of the file being minified
+- Manipulations that improve the file's ability to be compressed

+When most people think of minification, they think of the first technique: reducing the overall size of the file.
+This may mean removing unused code, removing whitespace, replacing one string with a shorter version, etc. The second technique is equally important.
+Many optimizations that fall into that category do not decrease the size of the file at all (and in some cases, may even make it bigger).
+Instead, the optimizations improve the final compressed size of the file.

+Gzip can consequently mask the gains that minification provides, and what is best is sometimes difficult to identify.
+For example, a file containing random noise will Gzip very poorly, but a significantly larger file containing human-readable text will Gzip very well (and can certainly become even smaller than the compressed noise).
+As such, some removal or replacement operations may be skipped in favor of operations intended to improve compression.

+For example, UglifyJS2 has a `sort` option that uses smaller variable names for more commonly used variables.
+While this decreases overall file size, it tends to *increase* the compressed size.

 ## Markup